jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Writing a Constraint Function for a Mathematical Optimisation

-You will use a single constraint function to define all constraints.
-Your constraint function must:
+You will use a single MATLAB function to define all constraints.
+Your constraint MATLAB function must:
 * Take a SNOBFit object as its only argument
 * Return the values of all the constraint functions as a single *n*-by-*m* array, where *n* is the number of experiments (rows) and *m* is the number of constraints (columns)